 $~$

-With that said, we can hardly understate the importance of using as many collocation points as possible.
-Increasing $N_{Coll}$ forces $N$ to learn the hidden PDE and incentivizes $U$ to learn a function that satisfies both the learned PDE and the samples.
+Notwithstanding, we can hardly understate the importance of using as many collocation points as possible.
+Increasing $N_{Coll}$ forces $N$ to learn the hidden PDE, and incentivizes $U$ to learn a function that satisfies both the learned PDE and the measurements.

 $~$